 The Geryon is about average in speed, although it took a long time to seal the pound of ground beef.
 It was able to seal 11 consecutive bags before showing signs of a struggle.
 It has a thinner seal — 2 mm — and lets in a ton of air with the manual seal function, making this a poor choice for delicate food items.
 The Nesco does the opposite, continuing to evacuate air when you initiate a manual seal.

-We evaluated how easy each product was to use.
+We evaluated how easy each product is to use.
 We awarded points if products offer built-in storage for a roll of bags or an integrated bag cutter.
-We checked for removable cleaning trays, or any integrated attachments for sealing other types of containers.
-The interface, the locking mechanism, and their overall size and weight were also factored into the convenience score.
-Altogether, these tests are responsible for 30 percent of the total score.
+We noted things like removable cleaning trays or any integrated attachments for sealing other types of containers.
+The interface, the locking mechanism, and their overall size and weight are also factored into the convenience score.
+Altogether, these tests are responsible for 30% of a product's overall score.

-When it comes to convenience, one stood well above the rest: the FoodSaver FM5200 earning a 7 out of 10.
-It has both a bag cutter and storage for a roll, making it super easy to evenly cut a lot of bags quickly.
-Its removable tray makes cleaning a breeze if any liquid leaks out of a bag.
+When it comes to convenience, the FoodSaver FM5200 stood out above the rest, earning a 7 out of 10.
+It has both a bag cutter and storage for a roll of bags, making it super easy to evenly cut a lot of bags quickly.
+Its removable tray makes cleaning a breeze if any liquid leaks out during the sealing process.
 It also has an accessory port for specific zipper bags or other containers.

-Following the FoodSaver FM5200, the Geryon, the Nesco, and the NutriChef all earned a 6 out of 10.
-Of these, only the Nesco has built-in bag storage and an integrated bag cutter.
-None of these has a removable tray for easy cleaning.
-The NutriChef and the Geryon are both about average in size and have an included pump attachment for other storage containers.
+Following the FoodSaver FM5200, the Geryon, the Nesco, and the NutriChef all earn a 6 out of 10.
+In this tier, only the Nesco has built-in bag storage and an integrated bag cutter.
+None of them have a removable tray for easy cleaning.
+The NutriChef and the Geryon are both average size units and have an included pump attachment for other storage containers.
 The Nesco is quite a bit larger and only has an accessory port.